riopapa/KeepItSilent/README.md

 # Keep It Down (Be Quiet, Be in Manner mode)
 **Keep It Down** is the android application to support periodic silence setting, e.g. every nights

-- you can set weekly based periodic silents time
+- you can set weekly based periodic silents time, week name selectable
 - you can make the phone silent for a while immediately
 <H1>Screenshots and How to operate</H1>